ctmakro/site/content/on_learning/audio/wavenet_arch.md

 WaveNet does EXACTLY that, but in the neural network way (so nonlinearties of various kind could be added and trained to deal with real world problems).

-1. assume the input signal s1+s2 is being sampled at a frequency of `fs`, and the L1-L2 convolution kernel(drawn in cyan) is sensitive to the difference between two samples.
+1. assume the input signal s1+s2 is being sampled at a frequency of `fs`, and the L1-L2 convolution kernel(drawn in cyan) is sensitive to the difference between two input samples.

     ![](wavenet_arch_demo_conv.png)